cbstieber/ed/_texts/o-captain.md

 	> - That's enough for me, that's enough for me.
 	{:.poetry}

+[^fn2]: Added in footnote here.

-[^fn2]: The bugle is a small trumpet implicated in the military industrial complex.
+[^fn3]: The bugle is a small trumpet implicated in the military industrial complex.

-[^fn3]: Another footnote.
+[^fn4]: Another footnote.
 Why not?